Providing bespoke care nationwide for clients with spinal injuries and neurological conditions

 If you or a loved one has sustained a C6 spinal cord injury, you may be wondering what to expect.
 A C6 spinal cord injury usually means a high degree of effect on the body.
 Someone with a complete or near-complete C6 injury may have some hand and arm sensation and movement, but it is likely to be quite restricted compared to the average person.

-Someone with a profound C6 injury will have a lack of feeling and control over their torso and lower limbs, and may have problems with their breathing and reduced diaphragm control.
+Someone with a profound C6 spinal cord injury will have a lack of feeling and control over their torso and lower limbs, and may have problems with their breathing and reduced diaphragm control.
 The most immediate and obvious problem with a complete C6 injury is lack of sensation and motor control, but there are some other health and lifestyle concerns which go along with that:

 With any spinal cord injury, it’s essential to have comprehensive and ongoing medical and social input.
 There are many programmes available to help with continued physiotherapy and rehabilitation, and treatments and management options are improving all the time.